kiaito/School-registration-system/README.md

 # School-registration-system

-Using Visual Studio C#.Net framework
+### Using Visual Studio C#.Net framework

-Currently Building a School Registration Software system that would allow students to view and edit their schedule also register for classes.
+Currently Building a School Registration Software system that would allow students to Login as a student to view and edit their schedule also to register for classes.
+The Administrator will be able to add delete or update any information in the Students, Instructors, Sections, Courses.

-The student would be able to:
+### The student would be able to:
 - Login
 - Display current class schedule
 - Search for classes by Crn